denten-books/plain-text/5-surface.md

 related to the typography of the printed page" [@staff_description_1952, 1-40].

 Data was recorded on tape using binary numerical notation.
-To enter the number onto tape, the operator sat at the "numerical tape preparation table," another piece of furniture separate from the main machine.
-The data was stored on tape along two channels, running the length of the tape.
-The operator entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since the operator worked blindly, without being able to see whether the intended mark registered properly upon first entry.
-An error bell would sound when the first quantity did not match the second, in which case the operator would have to reenter the mismatched digits [@staff_description_1952, 143-88].
-To further "ensure completely reliable results" the operator could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.
+To enter a number onto tape, the operator sat at the "numerical tape preparation table," a separate piece of furniture.
+Data was stored on tape along two channels that ran its entire length.
+Operators entered each number twice, first into Channel A and then into Channel B. This was done to prevent errors, since they worked blindly, unable to see whether the intended mark registered properly upon first entry.
+An error bell would sound when the first quantity did not match the second, in which case they would have to reenter the mismatched digits [@staff_description_1952, 143-88].
+To further "ensure completely reliable results" they could use one of the five attached Underwood Electric teletypes to print all of the tape's columns and confirm visually.

-I draw on a thick technical description throughout the chapter to make sure that the reader understands the terms like "textual fissure" and "multiple locations of the inscription" not in a metaphorical sense, but literally.
-Where the typewriter or the hole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
+I draw on a thick technical description here and throughout to provide a literal rather than a metaphorical understanding of terms like "textual fissure" and "multiple locations of the inscription."
+Where the typewriter or hole punch transferred inscriptions from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded them across multiple surfaces.
+The movement of the computed sign necessitated manifold "phase transitions" between media: from one channel of tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
-The movement of the computed sign necessitated manifold "phase transitions" between media: from one channel of the tape to another, from tape to drum, from a slow drum to a fast one, and from drum and tape to paper.
-Where before, on ticker tape, the inscription remained visible, at least before it entered the wires as electrical signal, it now disappeared from view soon after key press.
-Submerged under magnetic surface inscriptions multiply, diffuse, and resist direct observation.
-The computed sign undergoes a number of changes in the process of displacement in time and in space.
-When using the Mark III or similar tape-driven devices an operator could prepare a reel of tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
-The continual fissure of the inscription across surfaces, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
+Where before, on ticker tape, the inscription remained visible, at least before it entered the wires, it now disappeared from view soon after key press.
+Submerged beneath the magnetic surface, inscriptions multiplied, diffused, and resisted direct observation.

+The computed sign underwent a number of changes in the process of displacement in time and space.
+When using the Mark III or similar tape-driven devices, operators could prepare reels of tape today, process them tomorrow, derive the necessary calculations, and transmit them the day after.
+The inscription's continual fissure across surfaces---from one format into another---in effect constituted the "processing" part of "word processing."
 Telegraphy entwined symbol and machine control, making machine alphabets incomprehensible to a lay reader.
 Magnetic storage further stretched the inscription across multiple recording surfaces, concealing it in the process.

-The potential incongruence between covert data storage and its apparent representation posed a problem in the decades preceding the advent of screen simulation.
-In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan, Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
+The potential incongruence between covert data storage and its apparent representation posed a problem in the decades preceding screen simulation.
+In a 1954 patent, filed on behalf of Borroughs Corporation, Herman Epstein and Frank Innes described an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
 The electrographic printer anticipated the modern photocopier.
-Rather than storing data in code, the inventors imagined forming letter shapes directly on the surface of magnetic tape, in a kind of a magnetic tracing of each character.
-A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges, capable of rendering the English alphabet.
-The magnetic image could then be combined with a recording medium having the "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].
-A light dusting of powder ink would reveal the hidden magnetic image.
+Rather than storing data in code, it formed letter shapes directly on the surface of magnetic tape, in a kind of a magnetic tracing.
+A small printing head would convert binary input into a five-by-seven grid of electromagnetic charges, that were capable of rendering English alphabets.
+Magnetic forms could then be combined with recording mediums that had "correct physical properties to adhere to the electrostatic latent images" [@epstein_electrographic_1961, 2].
+A light dusting of powder ink would finally reveal the hidden magnetic inscription.
+Magnetic and ink shapes could thus be stored in analogous configurations.

 !["Images formed by a negative voltage," from Electrographic Printer by Epstein and Innes [@epstein_electrographic_1961]](images/magnetic-alphabet-epstein.png)

-Advances in magnetic storage in the field of audio recording and in supercomputer applications like the Mark III found their way into the business and home offices a decade later, in the 1960s.
-In 1964, IBM combined magnetic tape storage with its *Selectric* line of electric typewriters.
-The Selectric typewriter is notable because it was one of the first typewriters to transform the mechanical action of the keyboard into binary electric signal.
-For this reason, it could serve as an input device for a variety of early computing platforms.
-Combined with magnetic tape storage into the MT/ST unit, the Selectric typewriter become one of the first true word processors [@eisenberg_word_1992].
-Word processing, in contemporary sense, identifies the ability to record strokes and to print them onto paper in separate stages.
-Temporary magnetic media storage is what enabled the gap between input and output of text.
+Such advances in magnetic storage found their way into businesses and home offices a decade later.
+In 1964, IBM combined magnetic tape storage with its Selectric line of electric typewriters, some of the first machines to transform a keyboard's mechanical action into binary electric signal.
+For this reason, they served as an input device for a variety of early computing platforms [@eisenberg_word_1992].
+By coupling magnetic tape storage with a keyboard input, the Selectric typewriter became one of the first true word processors.
+Ephemeral magnetic media enabled the separation of input and output, effectively splintering the sign between sites of storage and projection.

 Built on a simpler architecture than its supercomputer cousins, the MT/ST used a single tape read and write mechanism.
-An advertisement in the American Bar Association circa 1968 calls it the $10,000 typewriter that is "worth every penny."
-Before, the typist would have to stop and erase every mistake, the copy reads.
-But with IBM MT/ST it is possible to "backspace, retype, and keep going."
-The mistake is changed on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].
+An advertisement in the American Bar Association Journal, circa 1968, called it the $10,000 typewriter that is "worth every penny."
+Where typists previously had to stop and erase every mistake, the IBM MT/ST allowed them to "backspace, retype, and keep going."
-But just as it was with the Mark III, information stored on magnetic tape was absolutely invisible to the typist.
-At the time, the only way to verify the magnetic inscription was to print it out.
+The mistake was altered on magnetic tape, "where all typing is recorded and played back correctly at incredible speed" [@association_aba_1966, 998].
+But just as it was with the Mark III, information stored on magnetic tape was invisible to the typist.
+The only way to verify magnetic inscription was to print it out.

 What was gained in the freeing of text from the confines of immutable media like ink and paper, was gotten at the price of legibility.
 Encoding used by